 Today, I will discuss all the PowerPoint alternatives that are worth your attention.

 Table of Contents

 Let’s begin with the second huge market player, Keynote.

-It’s an obvious PowerPoint alternative for Macbook users because if you already use an Apple device and have iOS, you can access this presentation software for free.
+It’s an obvious number one in our listing of PowerPoint alternatives for Macbook users because if you already use an Apple device and have iOS, you can access this presentation software for free.